10 Best Snorkeling Spots In Jamaica

 Montego Bay Marine Park

 Snorkeling in Montego Bay, Jamaica is a must if you're in avid snorkeler and found yourself in the area.
 Several beach resorts front Montego Bay's Marine Park, including Secrets Wild Orchid Montego and Sunscape Splash Montego Bay.
-Rock walls protect this beachfront from waves, making it one of the calmest snorkeling spots, ideal for children or anyone lacking strong swimming abilities.
+Rock walls protect this beachfront from waves, making it one of the calmest snorkeling spots, ideal for children oFr anyone lacking strong swimming abilities.

-In the water, you'll likely encounter angelfish, lionfish, spotted rays and the occasional turtle.
+In the water, you'll likely encounter angelfish, lionfish, spotted rays, and the occasional turtle.
 We like that the reefs here rise like rolling hills, reaching within feet of the surface, giving swimmers an easy view of sea fans and gorgonians waving in the surge, as well as the fish that flit between it all.

 The Throne Room